knobs-dials/unicode-tool/README.md

 ### helpers_unicode.py

-Functions like 'is codepoint assined, is it private use, surrogate, control code, CJK, emoji (TODO)'
+Functions like 'is codepoint assigned, is it private use, surrogate, control code, CJK, emoji (TODO)'

 Also contains some data like category names, plane names,